Parthenope University of Naples: The university campuses

 The main premises of the “Parthenope” University are located directly in the front of the passenger port of Naples.
 Additionally, “Parthenope” has acquired classrooms buildings on the Posillipo coast and in the former church of San Giorgio dei Genovesi, located in the centre of Naples.
-An additional location is under preparation at the new civic centre, the Centro Direzionale.
-With the increased extension and completion of main facilities and its final accreditation as a full university, the current student population of the Parthenope University is about 15,000 units.
+An additional location at the new civic centre, the Centro Direzionale was launched in early 2000s.
+With the increased extension and completion of main facilities, merged with its final accreditation as a full university, the current student population of the Parthenope University is about 15,000 units.